 Manning Behavioral Lab and Participant System (B-Lab) is an interdisciplinary research entity devoted to the understanding of human behavior through science.
 The behavioral research spans the fields of management, leadership, organizational strategy, behavioral economics, entrepreneurship, marketing, accounting, finance, operations, and information systems.

 Interested in participating in an Manning Behavioral Lab study?
 Read our answers to frequently asked questions below.

-For faculty who wish to conduct research through the Manning Behavioral Lab and Participant Pool, simply sign up online as a researcher and add the particulars of your IRB approved study.
+For faculty who wish to conduct research through the Manning Behavioral Lab and Participant Pool, simply sign up online as a researcher and add the particulars of your study, once it is approved by the Institutional Review Board (See the guidelines on the Office of Institutional Compliance website).
 Your study will then be reviewed by the lab administrator and activated upon approval.

 Sign Up Online